How to Make Ojojo (Yam Fritters)

 Instructions

-Hold the yam vertically and peel it with a knife.
+• Hold the yam vertically and peel it with a knife.
 Cut it into quarters for easy handling.
-Transfer them into a bowl of water and rinse.
+Transfer them to a bowl of water and rinse.

-Add the chopped scotch bonnet, onion, salt, and all-purpose seasoning.
-Mix them with your hand until well-combined.
+• Add the chopped scotch bonnet, onion, salt, and all-purpose seasoning and mix them with your hand until well-combined.

 Video